trustpilot/kafka-connect-dynamodb/docs/details.md

 ### `DISCOVERY` state and task configuration

 Connector uses AWS resource group API to receive a list of DynamoDB tables which have ingestion TAG defined.
-Then it iterates over this list and checks if stack TAG is matched and streams are actually enabled.
+Then it iterates over this list and checks if environment TAG is matched and streams are actually enabled.
 Connect task is started for each table which meats all requirements.

 `discovery` phase is executed on start and every 60 seconds(default config value) after initial start.